 2018 Country Guide

-This guide compiles essential information regarding customs-related requirements and implications of related party pricing adjustments in key jurisdictions around the world.
+This international transfer pricing guide compiles essential information regarding customs-related requirements and implications of related party pricing adjustments in key jurisdictions around the world.

 - Download the report